Okobo, Nigeria: Language

 Several languages are spoken in Okobo local government area because of the complex constitution of the local government area.
 Okobo language in spoken in Odu and Eta clans.
 Oro language is spoken in Atak Oro.
 Efik language is widely spoken in Atabong clan.
+Ebighi-Edu as well as parts of Ekeya also speak Efik.

+Language in Okobo is more than a means of communication; it is a vehicle for cultural expression and social cohesion.
+The use of Okobo in songs, particularly recreational and work songs, is a testament to its central role in the community.
+These songs are not just about music; they are a repository of the community's history, values, and collective memory.